Thomas-DeOliveira/collabmd/README.md

 - Single-instance deployment only: collaboration room state is kept in-process and is not shared across replicas
 - `oidc` currently supports Google only
-- Source-anchored comments currently support markdown, Mermaid, and PlantUML text files, but not `.excalidraw`
+- Source-anchored comments currently support markdown, Mermaid, and PlantUML text files, but not `.excalidraw` or `.drawio`
 - Windows use is supported via WSL2 rather than native Windows execution

 ## How it works